 "Looks Shit" - Sunderland 25-26 Home Kit Has Awful On-Pitch Back

-• Kit Discrepancy: The on-pitch version of Sunderland's 2025-26 home kit features a large white panel on the back, unlike the fully striped version sold to fans.
+- Kit Discrepancy: The on-pitch version of Sunderland's 2025-26 home kit has a large, solid white panel on the back, unlike the fully striped version sold to fans.

-• Reason for Change: The white panel was added to the player-issue shirts to comply with Premier League regulations regarding player number visibility.
+- Premier League Regulations: The white panel was added to comply with Premier League regulations for player number visibility, but fans have criticized the design as unappealing.

 Following the launch of their new 2025-26 home kit in late July, it has been revealed that the on-pitch version worn by Sunderland's players will feature a drastically different back design compared to the version being sold to fans.
 Big thanks to @brobbo55 for the picture.